 If you want an example of a catastrophic disease, you need look no further than inherited neurologic diseases.
 Our work will have a really profound impact on families affected by these disorders.

 Hoping to speed new and different treatments from the lab to the clinic, Finkel and his St. Jude colleagues are launching several clinical trials this year.

 Children in these studies will be treated by a dedicated team of doctors, physical and occupational therapists, and specialists such as pulmonologists and surgeons.

 The first such study will take a closer look at one of the drugs already approved for children with SMA, but in an age group that hasn’t been studied — newborns.
 These babies will be screened at birth with a test that reveals SMA before symptoms such as muscle weakness occur.

-“Treating them before they show symptoms offers them the highest chance of a cure,” Finkel says.
+“We hope that treating them before they show symptoms will offer a better long-term outcome,” Finkel says.
 “We know this drug works well in infants and children who show signs of weakness, but it doesn’t cure them.
 Hopefully this study fills that gap.”

 Other clinical trials will focus on Duchenne muscular dystrophy, the most common and severe form of muscle-weakening disease; and another genetic condition called Friedreich’s ataxia.
 There are currently no effective medications for Friedreich’s ataxia, which causes problems with speech, swallowing, hand control and walking.

 Some trials will also include children who have been left out of prior research, whether because of age or disease severity, but who still might benefit from therapy, Taylor says.

 “We want to map out the conditions where we can have the most impact because of critical gaps,” he adds, “or because the companies developing those therapies don’t know what to do once they have the therapy in hand.”